 What is blown glass?
 Blown glass products in interior design.

 The magical process of transforming simple raw materials into unique works of art – this is the fascinating process of blown glass production.
-This extraordinary technique, dating back to the ancient Phoenicians and Mesopotamians, has been developing in Poland since the 10th century, deeply embedded in our cultural heritage.
-Blown glass production is not only a traditional craft but also an expression of artistic creativity combined with modern design, creating objects of exceptional aesthetic and functional value.
+This extraordinary technique, dating back to the ancient Phoenicians and Mesopotamia, has been developing in Poland since the 10th century, deeply embedded in our cultural heritage.
+Blown glass production is not only a traditional craft but also an expression of artistic creativity combined with modern design, creating objects of exceptional aesthetic and utilitarian value.

 - Blown glass production – history and process